dontEatMe/three.js-GUI-engine/README.md

 All elements have redefinable methods onmousedown(object), onmouseup(object), onmouseover(object), onmouseout(object), where object is subelement for which the event has been occurred.
 Element form specifies by geometry property.

-Install:
+example install:
 npm install

-Build:
+example build:
 npm run dev
 npm run prod